 When it comes to the number of supported file formats, Any Video Converter Free certainly doesn't disappoint.

 It handles online as well as offline files, meaning that if you like the look of some videos on YouTube, you can quickly and easily convert them into a format suitable for offline viewing on your mobile without worrying about your data allowance.
-Incidentally, the same warning about unwanted software installations also applies.

 More than just YouTube, you can also download and convert videos from Facebook, Vimeo, Metacafe and more, and Any Video Converter Free also features the option to rip audio from CDS and DVDs.